Pet Urine Enzyme Cleaner: How It Really Works

 Fresh Stains vs. Old Stains

-Old stains require more patience.
-The uric acid crystals have had time to bond and spread.
-You'll want to wet the area first to soften the dried material, then apply enzyme cleaner generously.
-Some stains need two or three applications over several days before the smell is fully gone.
+Old stains test your patience.
+The crystals have had time to dig in and spread, so wet the area first to loosen the dried residue, then pour on the enzyme cleaner without being shy about volume.
+Some spots take two or three rounds spread over a few days before the smell finally quits, and that's completely normal.

 Earthworm vs. Other Enzyme Cleaners